Unveiling Electron Density Profile in Nearby Galaxies using SDSS MaNGA: ANALYSIS AND RESULTS

-In the case of DAP, we have employed a similar procedure that was implemented in the \texttt{Pipe3D} case to obtain the radial profiles from the scatter plots (Fig.~\ref{fig:figure_5} and Fig.~\ref{fig:figure_6}).
+In the case of \texttt{Pipe3D}, we have employed a similar procedure that was implemented in the DAP case to obtain the radial profiles from the scatter plots (Fig.~\ref{fig:figure_5}).
 Fig.~\ref{fig:figure_7} illustrates the variation of $\langle n_{e_{w^{\prime}}} \rangle$ with r/R$_e$.
-For SFGs, in the upper panels, we observe decreasing trends of $n_e$(S\,\textsc{ii}) and $n_e$(O\,\textsc{ii}) with increasing radial distance.
-The $n_e$(S\,\textsc{ii}) averages below and above the demarcation are $74.3\pm13$ $\text{cm}^{-3}$ and $12.1\pm3.1$ $\text{cm}^{-3}$, respectively, for linear binning and $65.5\pm10.4$ $\text{cm}^{-3}$ and $9\pm3.5$ $\text{cm}^{-3}$, respectively, for non-linear binning.
-Whereas the $n_e$(O\,\textsc{ii}) averages below and above the demarcation are $112\pm13.6$ $\text{cm}^{-3}$ and $60.3\pm7.3$ $\text{cm}^{-3}$, respectively, for linear binning and $93.8\pm11.8$ $\text{cm}^{-3}$ and $47\pm8.2$ $\text{cm}^{-3}$, respectively, for non-linear binning.
-It is interesting to note that in SFGs, both \texttt{Pipe3D} and DAP analysis yield radial profiles that exhibit similar trends.
+For SFGs, in the left panel, we observe decreasing trends of $n_e$(S\,\textsc{ii}) with increasing radial distance.
+The $n_e$(S\,\textsc{ii}) averages below and above the demarcation are $56.13 \pm 8.25$ $\text{cm}^{-3}$ and $20.65 \pm 4.71$ $\text{cm}^{-3}$, respectively, for linear binning and $49.58 \pm 7.39$ $\text{cm}^{-3}$ and $16.83 \pm 5.11$ $\text{cm}^{-3}$, respectively, for non-linear binning.
+It is interesting to note that in SFGs, both DAP and \texttt{Pipe3D} analysis yield radial profiles that exhibit similar trends in $n_e$(S\,\textsc{ii}).
 However, for Non-SFGs, distinct variations are observed.
-The lower left panel illustrates the radial variation of $n_e$(S\,\textsc{ii}), where the electron density gets falttend at around $\sim$33 cm$^{-3}$ for linear binning.
-In contrast, for the non-linear binning, the density shows a mild increase, from $17.9\pm4$ cm$^{-3}$ to $31.1\pm8.8$ cm$^{-3}$.
-Additionally, for $n_e$(O\,\textsc{ii}), as shown in the lower right panel, the density decreases until r/R$_e$$\sim$1.5, after which it exhibits a sharp increase.
-The average densities for linear binning are $102.7\pm16.1$ $\text{cm}^{-3}$ below the demarcation and $161\pm17.9$ $\text{cm}^{-3}$ above it, while for non-linear binning, these are $82.7\pm11.6$ $\text{cm}^{-3}$ and $153.7\pm22.6$ $\text{cm}^{-3}$, respectively.
+The lower left panel illustrates the radial variation of $n_e$(S\,\textsc{ii}), where the electron density gets flattened at around $\sim$60 cm$^{-3}$ for both binning cases.